 “This is a long one,” Johansson, now 70, recalled thinking before the kick.
 “One of the refs was kind of upset because he had to walk all the way down there.”

 That Johansson was even on the field that homecoming game at Abilene Christian is a miracle in itself.

 Growing up in Gothenburg, Sweden, Johansson excelled in several sports.
 From ping pong and badminton to tennis and hockey, Johansson did a little of everything.
 He also was quite the soccer player.
 When he was 15, his father started planting a seed: You’ve got to find a way to go to the United States.

 “All I wanted to be was a P.E. teacher,” Johansson said.

 Unable to find the opportunity to go to college to study to become a P.E. teacher, Johansson joined the Swedish Navy.
 He befriended a soccer player named Jan Book, who had played with the fledgling Dallas Tornado before returning to Sweden to fulfill his military requirement.
 Book enlisted Johansson to join him in the Dallas area for three weeks to help him start youth soccer programs.

-A year later, in 1972, Johansson was playing for a semipro European soccer player when he returned to area.
+A year later, in 1972, Johansson was playing soccer with other amateur soccer players when he returned to the area.
 At one of his games, he spotted a girl in the stands.